-This week, country music fans from across the globe will assemble on downtown Nashville for four days filled with incredible performances and events.
-Whether it’s your first time in town or your tenth time in a row attending the festival, we’ve assembled 10 tips that will help you have the best CMA Fest 2017 experience possible.
+This week, country music fans from across the globe will assemble on downtown Nashville, Tennessee for four days filled with incredible performances and events.
+Whether it's your first time in town or your tenth time in a row attending the festival, we've assembled 10 tips that will help you have the best CMA Music Festival 2018 experience possible.

 1. Make a Plan

-Let’s face it – CMA Fest can be a little overwhelming.
-This year, the festival has the most stages in its history.
+Let's face it - CMA Fest can be a little overwhelming.
 Aside from the daytime showcases and concerts at Nissan Stadium, there are dozens more events and shows that you can attend.
+Some of this year's free stages, including the popular Riverfront Stage, host great live music all day long.
 Try and make a flexible plan with a few essential shows and lots of options.
-If one stage is too crowded, have a backup or a list of places to go in case your first choice doesn’t work out.
+If one stage is too crowded, have a backup or a list of places to go in case your first choice doesn't work out.

 2. Stay Hydrated